-The IRS Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) Programs offer free tax help for taxpayers who qualify.
+The following IRS programs offer free tax help for taxpayers who qualify.
 Complete information on these programs, including qualifications, what to bring, and site locations, can be found on the IRS website.

 Find a VITA site near you or you can call 211 or 1-800-906-9887.
 If you call 211, you can make an appointment or find out about the walk-in hours for all the sites statewide.